emberjs/rfcs/text/0000-render-element-modifiers.md

   * have the sibling nodes fully initialized in DOM
 * **Never**
   * called if the arguments to the modifier are constants

+Note that these statements do not refer to when the modifier is _activated_, only to when it will be run relative to other hooks and modifiers _should it be activated_.
+The modifier is only activated on insertion and arg changes.

 `{{did-render}}` receives a function with the following signature as the first positional parameter: